 Another feature that differentiates this saw from its competition is its soft-start capability.
 This brings the blade up to speed gradually rather than immediatley when power is turned on.
 Avoiding the sudden jolt of the blade spinning makes the saw more pleasant to use, and also helps reduce vibrations that can cause imprecise cuts.

-The motor is plenty strong enough for any materials you are likely to encounter, including even hardwoods such as walnut.
+The motor on this Metabo HPT table saw is plenty strong enough for any materials you are likely to encounter, including even hardwoods such as walnut.

 - Wide stand gives good stability